shenxianpeng/blog/source/_posts/2020/07/commit-messages-specification.md

 Must be one of the following:

-    Feat: A new feature
+    feat: A new feature
-    Fix: A bug fix
+    fix: A bug fix
-    Docs: Documentation only changes
+    docs: Documentation only changes
-    Style: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+    style: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
-    Refactor: A code change that neither fixes a bug nor adds a feature
+    refactor: A code change that neither fixes a bug nor adds a feature
-    Perf: A code change that improves performance
+    perf: A code change that improves performance
-    Test: Adding missing or correcting existing tests
+    test: Adding missing or correcting existing tests
-    Chore: Changes to the build process, .gitignore or auxiliary tools and libraries such as documentation generation, etc.
+    chore: Changes to the build process, .gitignore or auxiliary tools and libraries such as documentation generation, etc.
 ```

 ### 参考文档